TaylanUB/scheme-bytestructures/README.md

 A "bytestructure descriptor" describes a logic for the contents of a bytevector, or how its bytes are to be accessed and converted into Scheme objects.
+It is analogous to a "type" in the weak typing and type-casting system of the C programming language, for those types also offer "views" on raw bytes.

-You can think of it like C's weak typing/type-casting system.
+Every descriptor is of a certain type.
+Going on with the C analogy, if a descriptor is a type, then a descriptor type would be a type-type, or meta-type; the C programming language does not have an explicit concept for this, although it supports arrays, structs, unions, functions, and pointers, all of which are not stand-alone types, but such meta-types that construct derived types.

-Every bytestructure descriptor if of a certain type, which can define what it means to index through it (e.g. a vector type that calculates an offset by multiplying a given index with the size of the type of the vector instance), and what it means to reference it or assign to it (e.g. an "integer" type that encodes and decodes byte-sequences as numbers of a specific size, endianness, etc.).
+In our system, both descriptors and descriptor types are first-class objects; a descriptor type can define how descriptors of that type are created, how their size is calculated, what it means to use indices with them, what it means to reference a value with them, and what it means to assign a value with them.
+For example, descriptors of the vector type are created with a length and an element descriptor, their size is calculated by multiplying the length with the size of the element descriptor, and one can use non-negative exact integer indices on them, which results in an offset (calculated by multiplying the index with the size of the element descriptor), and the element descriptor, such that indexing or referencing or setting a value can continue from there.
+As another example, instances of a hypothetical "integer" type could be created with a specific size, endianness, and signedness, thus offering a way to encode and decode numeric values into binary and back.

 Creating bytestructure descriptors